luckman212/alfred-contacts-search/README.md

 These features can be combined so Alfred returns only the results you desire.

-### Contact Actions (new in 1.4)
+### Contact Actions

-The workflow now includes a couple of [Contact Action Triggers](https://www.alfredapp.com/help/workflows/triggers/contact-action/).
+The workflow includes a couple of [Contact Action Triggers](https://www.alfredapp.com/help/workflows/triggers/contact-action/).
 The first one is called “Populate clipboard history with individual address fields”.
 Ever needed to copy/paste a bunch of address fields one by one into a website? (street, city/town, postal code, etc).
 Usually when copying the entire address, it becomes a fiddly process of pasting, hitting backspace, or selecting little bits with the mouse and trying to get everything into the right place.

 If you enable this under Fetures → Contacts (screenshots below), you can <kbd>⌥OPTION</kbd> + <kbd>↩ENTER</kbd> on an Address field in the contact viewer to pop open a Text View.
 Position each bit of info on its own line, and then press _any_ modifier (<kbd>⌥OPT</kbd>, <kbd>⌘CMD</kbd>, <kbd>⇧SHIFT</kbd>) + <kbd>↩ENTER</kbd> again—the bits will be populated into Alfred’s clipboard history.
-Once there, you can activate Alfred’s clipboard history to paste the individual items wherever they’re needed.
+Once there, you can activate Alfred’s clipboard history or e.g. something like the [Sequential Paste](https://alfred.app/workflows/vitor/sequential-paste/) workflow to paste the individual items wherever they’re needed.

 The second one is called “Send Message” and, as you might suspect, if you action it on a phone number, it will start (or continue) an SMS/iMessage converstaion in Messages.app with that person.